PuneetRawatFL/nodejs/README.md

 -   **Debugging:** The REPL can be used to debug code by isolating specific parts and testing them in isolation. we can inspect variables, run functions, and evaluate expressions to understand how our code behaves.

--   **Learning Tool:** For beginners, the REPL is a great learning tool.
+-   **Learning Tool:** The REPL is a great learning tool.
 It allows we to practice JavaScript and see the results of our code in real time, helping to reinforce concepts and improve our understanding.

 -   **Using the Node.jsREPL:**
-    To start the Node.jsREPL, simply open our terminal or command prompt and type node.
+    To start the Node.jsREPL, simply open terminal or command prompt and type node.
 This will launch the REPL interface, indicated by the > prompt.

     #### Example Usage: